jkelin/spa-prod/README.md

    --folders           Folders to serve.
 If you use this, do not use `root` and
                       `preset`                                           [array]
-   --healthcheck       Enable healthcheck endpoint      [boolean] [default: true] --silent            Disable logs                    [boolean] [default: false] --envs              Whitelisted environment variables to inject into index
+   --healthcheck       Enable healthcheck endpoint      [boolean] [default: true] --prefetch          Inject prefetch links into index HTML for js and css
-                                                           [array] [default: []]
+                      assets                           [boolean] [default: true] --sourceMaps        Send 403 for source maps when false.
+This should be set to `false` in real PROD environment (but it is very useful in DEV envs)                        [boolean] [default: true] --silent            Disable logs                    [boolean] [default: false] --envs              Whitelisted environment variables to inject into index [array] [default: []]